-An Annual report of the Company will be published within four months of each annual accounting period and a half-yearly report will be published within two months of each interim accounting period.
-The annual and half-yearly reports will be available on request.
+42.4 An Annual report of the Company will be published within four months of each annual accounting period and a half-yearly report will be published within two months of each interim accounting period.
+The annual and half-yearly reports are available upon request.